Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Poor sleep or difficulty shutting down

-Acupuncture helps counter this pattern by enhancing parasympathetic signaling through the vagus nerve.
+Acupuncture helps counter this pattern by enhancing parasympathetic signaling through the vagus nerve, allowing the nervous system to shift out of sustained hyperarousal.

 Clinical research shows acupuncture can: